 Why Loss Limits Exist

-But loss limits are less about math than about what happens to your decision-making after a string of losses.
+Loss limits are less about math than about what happens to your decision-making after a string of losses.

 Setting Your Daily Loss Limit